 Students previously enrolled in a state-accredited registered nursing program within the past year and in good standing (no failed courses), may transfer into the SBCC ADN Program on a space available basis.
 Transfer students must meet all SBCC ADN Program application and entrance requirements.

-Transfer students are required to provide a letter from the previous nursing program(s) verifying performance and placement in theoretical and clinical levels.
+Transfer students are required to provide a letter from the previous nursing program(s) verifying performance and placement in theoretical and clinical levels, in addition to official transcripts and course descriptions of the nursing courses taken from the catalog year that they were completed.

 IV TEST OF ESSENTIAL ACADEMIC SKILLS (TEAS):